Fabian-Andres/holberton-system_engineering-devops/0x0C-web_server/README.md

 -   Nginx should be listening on port 80
 -   When querying Nginx at its root `/` with a GET request (requesting a page) using `curl`, it must return a page that contains the string `Holberton School`
 -   As an answer file, write a Bash script that configures a new Ubuntu machine to respect above requirements

+#### 2\.
+Setup a domain name

+[.TECH Domains](https://intranet.hbtn.io/rltoken/yRrwiHrS15iQQZku72p0aQ ".TECH Domains") is one of the top domain providers.
+They are known for the stability and quality of their DNS hosting solution.
+Holberton School partnered with .TECH Domains so that you can learn about DNS.

+.TECH Domains worked with domain name registrars to give you access to a free domain name for a year.
+Please get the promo code in your [tools space](https://intranet.hbtn.io/rltoken/F0ZPUs7ODLLwp8lr-um8Xg "tools space").
+Feel free to drop a thank you tweet for [.TECH Domains](https://intranet.hbtn.io/rltoken/d9XjYlM-CqTRHJEcaKpcVQ ".TECH Domains").

+Provide the domain name in your answer file.

+Requirement:

+-   provide the domain name only (example: `foobar.tech`), no subdomain (example: `www.foobar.tech`)
+-   configure your DNS records with an A entry so that your root domain points to your `web-01` IP address **Warning: the propagation of your records can take time (~1-2 hours)**
+-   go to [your profile](https://intranet.hbtn.io/rltoken/fYvJr4-HV1WPnfB7HCue_Q "your profile") and enter your domain in the `Project website url` field